roman-milk/roman-milk.github.io/mandm-kisses.md

+===

- ****** M&amp;M Kisses ****** byTx_Tall_Tales© We seemed to have weathered the storm.
+We seemed to have weathered the storm.
 We hadn't seen a kid for a few minutes.
 A group of teenagers came running up to the door, and I felt like something was missing when Briana pulled out the candy, my other side lonely.

  I reached into the pocket, and Angela was there, slapping my hand away.
 "I'll be good," she said.